platformsh/platformsh-docs/src/administration/web/configure-project.md

 ## Variables

 The `Variables` screen allows you to define the variables that will be available project-wide - that is, in each environment.
+It also allows you define variables that will be available during the build process.

 ![project vars](/images/settings_variables-project.png)